 Why the partial-receive checkbox is the wrong primitive

-The Metrc UI lets you check “Partial” on a receive, which marks the transfer as received-with-some-packages-pending.
-It’s technically functional.
-The reasons not to use it:
+The Metrc UI can let you check a partial or variance option on a receive, depending on state and workflow.
+It is technically functional.
+The reasons not to use it as the main variance primitive:

 2. It leaves the transfer in a non-terminal state.
 A partial receive means the transfer is open until the remaining packages are either received or rejected later.
 The shipping licensee’s books stay in a pending state too.
 That ambiguity is operationally awkward and audit-uncomfortable.